breakintoprogram/next-bbc-basic/MANUAL.md

 - `LET T% = 3: OSCLI("TURBO " + STR$(T%))`

+### BYE

+Experimental - should exit BBC Basic by doing a soft reset

 ### CAT (or .)

 List the contents of the current directory